-The sole aim of the mortgage valuation is to satisfy the lender that your desired property is worth the price you’re paying – or at least the amount it’s lending, before they approve your mortgage.
-A valuation is just that – it won’t point out repairs or structural problems that you will have to pay to fix.
+The sole aim of the mortgage valuation is to satisfy the lender that your desired property is worth the price you’re paying – or at least the amount it’s lending before they approve your mortgage.
+A valuation is just that!
+You will get confirmation of the property value and that you are not overpaying for the property.
+This house survey won’t point out repairs or structural problems that you will have to pay to fix.
 The cost is based on the value and size of the property and is typically £150 to £1,500.
 Sometimes lenders offer mortgages with free valuation surveys.

 A mortgage valuation survey report is very basic in comparison to a homebuyer report, so you should never assume your best interests are covered when the lender asks for a mortgage valuation.
 When we say that mortgage lender’s valuation surveys are quite basic (it can sometimes literally just be a driveby valuation) and purely aims to certify to the banks (the mortgage lender) that the building you plan to purchase is matching its mortgage value enough to secure against your mortgage ‘loan agreement’.

 A more in-depth homebuyer report is needed, as you will then find out most of the details you need to help you make a more informed decision.
 As we discussed, you will then have the opportunity to negotiate a fairer asking price with the estate agent/seller, or you will have the incentive to walk away before you make a very costly mistake.

 In some cases, mortgage valuations can downvalue a property.
 When the mortgage valuation is downvalued it can cause mortgage affordability issues which can stop mortgage applications in their tracks.
 It can also work in your favour when the lender’s valuation increases a home’s valuation, giving you greater mortgage options.